-	Marfan syndrome is caused by a gene abnormality, specifically a change (mutation) in the gene that affects the elasticity of connective tissue in muscles and joints.
+Marfan syndrome is caused by a gene abnormality, specifically a change (mutation) in the gene that affects the elasticity of tissues that holds together muscles and joints.

-Marfan syndrome is most often inherited from a parent, who will have a 50% chance of passing the condition on to their children.
+Marfan syndrome is most often inherited from a parent, who will have a 1 in 2 chance of passing the condition on to their children.

-However, in about one quarter of people diagnosed with Marfan syndrome, nobody else in the family is affected – the disease is due to a new mutation.
+However, in about 1 in 4 people diagnosed with Marfan syndrome, nobody else in the family is affected — the disease is due to a new mutation.